 “Fuck!”
 I spat.
 I had slipped up.
 I knew it.
 I had missed some tiny, nearly inconceivable detail and would now have to pay for my carelessness.

 But that was impossible.
-I'd followed my plan down to the letter--even so far as giving my boss at the bank a prescription from my doctor, ordering me to Arizona for six weeks of rest and recuperation for an asthmatic condition I’d been faking for a few weeks.
+I'd followed my plan down to the letter--even so far as giving my boss at the bank a prescription from my doctor, ordering me to Arizona for six weeks of rest and relaxation for an asthmatic condition I’d been faking for a few weeks.
 My “doc” was a friend, a guy I’d gone to school with, not a real doctor but a pharmacist--close enough.
 I slipped him a fifty and told him I needed a break from work.
 That was all it had taken.
-Not only had my boss bought it hook, line, and sinker, but he actually expressed his deepest sympathies and concerns.
-He even put me on medical leave so I could continue drawing my paycheck, which I conveniently instructed our Accounting Department to send to a drop-box in Tucson where it would be forwarded to Mexico.
+My boss bought it hook, line, and sinker and actually expressed his deepest sympathies and concerns.
+He even put me on medical leave so I could continue drawing a paycheck, which I conveniently instructed our Accounting Department to send to a drop-box in Tucson where it would be forwarded to Mexico.